cviss-lab/LISE/README.md

 This repository strictly deals with the generation of the patch-scale image dataset, and the training of the CNN model.
 Note that for the pretrained models, all models use greyscale patch size of 850 X 850 pixels as input.
 The training framework is shown in the following image.
 The data generation algorithm uses ArUco markers as a method to calculate image scale.

 <img align="left" src="misc/Fig_training.png">

+Data used to train the LISE models (PED, ASH, and BW), other validation datasets (ZOOM and DIFF for PED model), and model training results are downloadable on [University of Waterloo Dataverse](https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi:10.5683/SP2/YKUZHG).

 ### Dependencies